-- Upon activation of ESF #4, the Emergency Coordinating Officer (ECO) will communicate information to all other ESF #4 members. - Establish communication links with the Regional/Area Fire Coordinators. - Obtain an initial fire situation and damage assessment through established intelligence procedures. - Provide technical advice and assistance for the containment and extinction of the fire(s) if requested. - Coordinate the distribution of assets as requested. - Coordinate the state's fire suppression resources with the federal supplemental resources if necessary. - Maintain a complete log of actions taken, resource orders, records, and reports utilizing the Mississippi Emergency Management Agency (MEMA) Tracking System. - Assist in gathering and providing information to ESF #5 for establishing priorities. - Maintain close consultation with USDA/USFS in order to ensure awareness for potential federal ESF #4 mobilization, if required. - Obtain, maintain, and provide incident situation and damage assessment information through established procedures. - Coordinate all ESF #4 activities with MEMA and all support agencies tasked in this document.
+- Upon activation of ESF #4, the Emergency Coordinating Officer (ECO) will communicate information to all other ESF #4 members. - Establish communication links with the Regional/Area County Fire Coordinators, Local Fire Chiefs and Forestry Commission Chief. - Obtain an initial fire situation and damage assessment through established intelligence procedures. - Provide technical advice and assistance for the containment and extinction of the fire(s) if requested. - Coordinate the distribution of assets as requested. - Coordinate the state's fire suppression resources with the federal supplemental resources if necessary. - Maintain a complete log of actions taken, resource orders, records, and reports utilizing the Mississippi Emergency Management Agency (MEMA) Tracking System. - Assist in gathering and providing information to ESF #5 for establishing priorities. - Maintain close consultation with USDA/USFS to ensure awareness for potential federal ESF #4 mobilization, if required. - Obtain, maintain, and provide incident situation and damage assessment information through established procedures. - Coordinate all ESF #4 activities with MEMA and all support agencies tasked in this document. - Assist in the overall assessment and evaluation of the magnitude of the fire(s).